Quick answer

+See supply chain due diligence →In 2026, ESG due diligence in mining and metals is no longer driven by regulatory clarity.
+It is driven by uncertainty shaped by real events.
 Geopolitical tensions, ongoing wars, trade restrictions, and instruments such as CBAM have reshaped how metals and critical materials move across borders.
 At the same time, sustainability regulation across Europe has lost its original predictability.
 Some initiatives are suspended, others postponed, and several supply-chain requirements have been weakened or reinterpreted.

+Despite this, customers, partners, and financiers continue to ask mining and metals companies for sustainability and risk information, often in bespoke formats aligned to their own exposure and priorities.
 For companies sourcing or producing critical materials, the challenge is no longer which framework applies.
 The challenge is how to assess value chain risk in a credible, consistent way when political, regulatory, and commercial signals keep shifting.

 What ESG due diligence means in mining and metals today

+In practice, ESG due diligence in mining and metals functions as value chain risk assessment.
 It brings together environmental, social, and governance risk signals that directly affect business continuity, supplier reliability, and long-term access to materials.
 This goes beyond disclosure.
 The objective is to understand where risks sit, how material they are, and what action is required under current conditions.

 In the metals and mining context, this typically includes:

-- Human rights risks such as child labor, forced labor, and exposure to artisanal mining, often concentrated in politically sensitive regions
+Human rights risks such as child labor, forced labor, and exposure to artisanal mining, often concentrated in politically sensitive regions

-- Climate and energy intensity risks in steel, aluminum, and nickel production, increasingly exposed to carbon pricing, CBAM, and energy market volatility
+Climate and energy intensity risks in steel, aluminum, and nickel production, increasingly exposed to carbon pricing, CBAM, and energy market volatility

-- Environmental impacts related to water use, tailings, and land rehabilitation
+Environmental impacts related to water use, tailings, and land rehabilitation

-- Governance and transparency gaps across multi-tier supply chains operating across jurisdictions with diverging rules.
+Governance and transparency gaps across multi-tier supply chains operating across jurisdictions with diverging rules

 The output of due diligence is often a basis for business decisions influencing many operations within the company.